ClusteringHigh availabilitySet up HA cluster with K8s

 • CommonLoadBalancer (coordinators only) - single LB for all coordinators.

 For coordinators, there is an additional option of using CommonLoadBalancer.
 In this scenario, there is one load balancer sitting in front of coordinators.
 You can save the cost of two load balancers compared to LoadBalancer option since usually you don’t need to distinguish specific coordinators while using Memgraph capabilities.
+Note that if you will be connecting to the coordinator directly for some reason (e.g to run show instances query), you can run show instance query to see which coordinator you got routed to.
 The default Bolt port is opened on 7687 but you can change it by setting ports.boltPort.

-For more detailed IngressNginx setup, see Using Memgraph HA chart with IngressNginx.
+For more detailed IngressNginx setup, see Use Memgraph HA chart with IngressNginx.

 By default, the chart does not expose any external network services.